dustinknopoff/forage/content/articles/documentation.md

 ### Organization and Search

-Two things stand out the first time you look for documentation (besides how fast or slow the page is to load): how it's organized and whether it's easy to search.
+Two things stand out the first time looking for documentation (besides how fast or slow the page is to load): how it's organized and whether it's easy to search.
 When documentation reaches a certain threshold "obvious" places to look for things vanish.
 Some will fall under more than one topic, others end up with part of the process in one area and the other in an equally unobvious place.
 If the search isn't good, your chances of finding valuable information vanishes and can only be saved by your colleagues bookmarks folder.

 ### Stale Information

-The next thing you'll frustratingly notice is that series of commands you copied or function signature you expected isn't accurate anymore.
+The next thing that will be frustratingly noticed is that the series of commands to copy or a function signature isn't accurate anymore.
 Related to the previous section, perhaps the correct version is stuck in someone's personal documentation (either public or private) and hasn't bothered to update the one associated with a project (not usually in a intentional manner, they forgot it existed).

 This stale information happens at every level of documentation (inline comments, diagrams, RFCs, Tech Specs, runbooks, etc.).